A significant winter storm will plow through the East. But snow, rain or ice is still in question - KTVZ

 As the system travels north, toward the mid-Atlantic, icing becomes less of an issue and rain and snow become the two major players.

-However, this still means travel nightmares for places like Washington, DC, and Baltimore on Sunday and Monday.
+However, this still means travel nightmares for Washington, DC, and Baltimore on Sunday and Monday.

 This comes right on the heels of the winter-related traffic jam just last week in Virginia that stranded some motorists in their cars for more than 24 hours.